 There are tons of stain removal solutions to use at home: pre-treaters, enzyme soaks, bleaches, and stain sticks.
 But how do you tackle a stain when you're on the go?
 If you know the feeling of getting dressed up to go out only to drizzle sauce down the front of your shirt, you'll appreciate Tide to Go.
 Designed as an all-in-one stain removal system for fresh food and drink stains, it attacks stains on the spot, without water, or an immediate trip to the washing machine.
 Use it for coffee, ketchup, wine, chocolate syrup, and more.

-Tide To Go comes in a small, pen-like container with a cap so you can carry it in your pocket or purse for common stain emergencies.
-It is sold in single packs, 3-packs, and 5-packs.
+Tide to Go comes in a small, pen-like container with a cap so you can carry it in your pocket or purse for common stain emergencies.
+It is sold in single packs, three-packs, and five-packs.
 Here are the basic steps for removing stains: